xmos/xcore_iot/CONTRIBUTING.md

 ### Running Tests

-A script is provided to run all the tests.
+A script is provided to run all the tests on a connected xcore.ai device.
 Run this script with:

 ```bash
 $ ./run_tests.sh